ThomasGiang/Ecoconception/README.md

 # Ecoconception
-Website created in order to apply ecodesigning's concepts.
+Here, you'll find a dummy website created in order to apply ecodesigning's concepts.